Atomic Simulation Environment (ASE) integration

 Returns:

 A dictionary with the computed properties.
-The dictionary will contain the energy as a float, and, if requested, the forces and stress as numpy arrays.
+The dictionary will contain the energy as a float.
+If compute_forces_and_stresses is True, the forces and stress will also be included as numpy arrays.
+If per_atom is True, the energies key will also be present, containing the per-atom energies as a numpy array.
 In case of a list of ase.Atoms, the dictionary values will instead be lists of the corresponding properties, in the same format.

 Return type: